2022 - 2023 PUENTE Interest Form

-PUENTE’s English component includes a developmental writing course in the first semester (English 50) followed by a college transfer-level English composition course (English 1A).
+PUENTE’s English component includes a college transfer-level English composition course (English 1A) followed by a critical thinking and writing English course (English 1B).
 The writing classroom environment in the Puente Program allows students to develop their writer’s voice with confidence while working with rigorous academic texts.

 The PUENTE Program recruits students who are interested in:

 - A community of support with the goal to transfer to a four-year university

 - Improving their academic skills and success strategies

 - Participating in a college organization which maintains an active presence in Norco campus student life

 - Taking courses that integrate Latino and other multicultural literature

 - Visiting colleges and universities and/or attending cultural events in the community